 You’ll find clear answers here, from spotting that first warning sign through managing recovery, so you can make the best decisions for your flock.

 What Is Egg Yolk Peritonitis?
-(Understanding the Condition)

 However, things can go wrong.
 Egg yolk peritonitis happens when that yolk misses the entrance to the tunnel or is pushed back out of it.
 Instead of becoming an egg, the yolk falls into the hen’s coelomic cavity (the avian equivalent of the abdomen).

 Because egg yolk is rich in nutrients, it is unfortunately the perfect food for bacteria.
 When that yolk sits in the coelomic cavity, it causes severe inflammation of the lining, known as the peritoneum.
 This inflammation is called coelomitis or peritonitis.
 Often, this condition appears alongside salpingitis (inflammation of the oviduct), creating a complex reproductive crisis.
-Understanding the mechanics of this peritoneal inflammation is crucial because successful egg yolk peritonitis treatment depends on realizing that the coelomic cavity is filling with bacterial fuel (yolk) that cannot be easily flushed out.

 Catching this condition early is vital.
 Because chickens are prey animals, they are experts at hiding illness until they are very sick.
+If you notice your hen acting lethargic or withdrawn, this behaviour can signal various health issues including reproductive problems.

 What Is One of the First Signs of Peritonitis?